 If you have never made tamales before, it might seem a little intimating by all the different steps involved.
 Dora has broken down all the steps for making tamales: from the filling to the dough she walks you through the whole process from start to finish.
 The great thing about making tamales is that you get quite a few tamales from each recipe.
 I love make a bunch of tamales at one time and storing them in the freezer for quick and easy meals.
 The frozen tamales reheat beautifully.

 If you are a fan of tamales or simply looking for more Vegan recipe books to add to your collection, Vegan Tamales Unwrapped will make a great addition to your cookbook collection.
 You can purchase the ebook on Amazon.
-If you would like to make these with fresh masa, replace the masa harina with 2 lbs. of fresh masa and use only 3/4 cup of vegetable stock.
-To substitute the coconut oil, you can use 8 oz. of vegetable oil or vegetable shortening.
-For tamales without fat, use 8 oz. of cooked, unsweetened pumpkin.

 Vegan Tamales Unwrapped Ebook